Brain building activity for toddlers and preschoolers - Caring for pets

 - Have a laugh about how the dog acts when the bath is finished.
 Try and guess when the dog will shake itself dry.

-- Feel the change in the towel together, or the smell as you dry the dog – in the amazing world of toddlers – noticing and highlighting the small things is so important.
+- Feel the change in the towel together, or the smell as you dry the dog.
+In the amazing world toddlers live in – noticing and highlighting the small things is so important.

 - Afterwards talk about washing the dog with friends and families as a story – you can even link the memory or experience to a picture book later on, or the next day.